withastro/adapters/.changeset/sharp-cameras-rescue.md

 '@astrojs/cloudflare': patch
 ---

-Fixes automatic deduplication of `_routes.json`, which had more complex project structures
+Fixes an error with automatic deduplication of `_routes.json` for more complex project structures